dpippert/hello-world/README.md

 Contests in sports come in various shapes and sizes.
 The only type of contest supported by our first phase delivery is a <a href=#game>game</a>.
-A game is modeled in Mongo as depicted in Table TBD below.
+A game is modeled in Mongo as depicted in the Games collection below.

-#### Games collection
+<h2 id="games">Games collection</h2>

-Each document is an NFL game, capturing only those aspects of a game that are relevant to the system.
+Each document describes an NFL game, capturing only those few aspects of a game that are relevant to the system, such as its start date and time, and final score.
 An NFL season is 17 weeks with 14 games per week, so this collection for a full season would have 17 * 14 = 238 documents in it.
+Each week, another 14 games are added to the table.
+Alternatively, it could be seeded with all 238 games at once.
+Either way an automated job is responsible for populating this collection.

-##### Games schema
+#### Games schema

 <table>
   <thead>